b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sc(s)
 ```

-The code doesn't contain any new elements, so I leave to you to figure out what
+The code doesn't contain any new elements, so I will leave it to you to figure
-happened in the code snippet above.
+out what happened in the code snippet above.

 And now, let's move to the plot.